alexandear/alexandear.github.io/content/posts/2025-01-31-go-simple-contrib.md

  * [new branch]      HEAD -> refs/for/master
 ```

-We can open the link [https://go-review.googlesource.com/c/go/+/642037](https://go-review.googlesource.com/c/go/+/642037) from the output in a browser to see the change.
+Open the link [https://go-review.googlesource.com/c/go/+/642037](https://go-review.googlesource.com/c/go/+/642037) to see the change.

-After some time, usually from a couple of hours to a couple of weeks, someone will review our changes and approve them with `+2`.
+After some time—usually from a few hours to a couple of weeks—someone will review your change and approve it with `+2`.

 {{< figure src="/img/2025-01-31-go-simple-contrib/change-log.png" width="80%" caption="Change log in Gerrit" >}}

-You can read more about [the review process](https://go.dev/doc/contribute#review).
+You can read more about the [review process](https://go.dev/doc/contribute#review).

-Hurray!
-Now the Gopher Robot can merge it into the `master`.
+Hooray!
+Now the Gopher Robot can merge it into the `master` branch.

 {{< figure src="/img/2025-01-31-go-simple-contrib/merged-change.png" width="80%" caption="Merged change" >}}

-We can see the fixed typo in the wild on the Go website.
+You can see the fixed typo on the Go website.

 [Before](https://tip.golang.org/doc/go1.17_spec#was-declared-via:~:text=variable%20v%20as-,if%20v%20was%20declared,-via%20var%20v):